TZstatsADS/fall2017-project1-christinahyc/README.md

-# Fall 2017
+## Are speeches given by presidents become simpler?
-# Project 1: What did the presidents say at their inauguation?
+(Following Thought of Fall 2017 Project 1: What did the presidents say at their inauguation?)

 ![image](figs/imTrump.png)